+is the jth interlace configured by DCI format 0A/0B/4A/4B with SRS request bit set to true.

 5.6 SC-FDMA baseband signal generation

 This clause applies to all uplink physical signals and uplink physical channels except the physical random access channel.